jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

     return enhanced
 ```

-I also tried creating 00.png, 01.png, 02.png, ..., 58.png, 59.png and attempted to match both digits to give matching more pixels.
-The two digit template image sizes were  11px wide 7px high so precision in input images was still important.
+I also tried creating 00.png, 01.png, 02.png, ..., 58.png, and 59.png and attempted to match both digits to give matching more pixels.
+The two-digit template image sizes were  11px wide and 7px high, so precision in input images was still important.

 ![Cropped two digit numbers](/assets/images/4.png)

-The input images from the game were always a tiny bit different than my templates despite me taking the templates straight from the game.
+The input images from the game were always a tiny bit different from my templates despite me taking the templates straight from the game.
 One pixel off here, one pixel wider this time.
 Template matching worked fine when my input image was cropped perfectly the same as the template -- and it was fast! -- but if the input was a tiny bit off, matching failed.
 Another dead end.

 Claude next suggested building a small custom PyTorch CNN model for OCR.
-The rest of this article describes that deep learning journey to create an OCR model for reading tiny in-game timers - a challenge that pushed me to explore data collection strategies, model architecture decisions, and the critical importance of high-quality traing data.
+The rest of this article describes that deep learning journey to create an OCR model for reading tiny in-game timers - a challenge that pushed me to explore data collection strategies, model architecture decisions, and the critical importance of high-quality training data.

 ## Data Labeling: The Automation Paradox